mingus-sessions/nsmls/README.md

 http://non.tuxfamily.org/session-manager/doc/MANUAL.html#n:1.2.

 For Debian based distributions like Debian, Ubuntu and Linux Mint, this should be done in ~/.xsessionrc.
-See the data folder for examples.

 Example settings: